-In brief, GAAP constitute the gold standard for preparing financial statements of business entities - although the gold is somewhat tarnished, which later chapters explain.
-Readers of a business's financial report are entitled to assume that GAAP have been followed in preparing the financial statements, unless the business makes very clear that it has not complied entirely with GAAP.
+In brief, GAAP constitute the gold standard for preparing financial statements of business entities - although the gold is somewhat tarnished as later chapters explain.
+Readers of a business's financial report are entitled to assume that GAAP (and any accounting standards that have evolved from GAAP) have been followed in preparing the financial statements unless the business makes very clear that it has not complied entirely with GAAP.
 If the deviations and shortfalls from GAAP are not disclosed, the business may have legal exposure to those who relied on the information in its financial report and suffered a loss attributable to the misleading nature of the information.

-A practical example of GAAP: Why the rules are important
+Why the GAAP rules are important